aloneguid/config/README.markdown

 }
 ```

+The values stored in the configuration all inherit from an 'Option', and are strongly typed using the format `Option<T>` where `T` is any standard base type.

+The publically accessible fields can be defined as either Properties or Fields.
+The advantage of a Property is that it allows definition of a interfaces for decoupling and IOC injection, but Fields are supported for backwards compatibility.

 Let's go through this code snippet:
 * We have declared `AllSettings` class which will store configuration for oru application.
 All configuration classes must derive from `SettingsContainer`.
 * Two strong-typed configuration options were declared.
+Note they can be either properties or fields, and both are `readonly` which is another plus towards code quality.
 * `Option<T>` is a configuration option definition in Config.Net where generic parameter specifies the type.
 There is a limited set of [supported types](doc/SupportedTypes.md) and you can [create your own](doc/CustomParsers.md)
-* `OnConfigure` mehtod implementation specifies that app.config should be used as a configuration store.
+* `OnConfigure` method implementation specifies that app.config should be used as a configuration store.

 ### Use Settings